-2.7 The [tool.versioningit.onbuild] Subtable
+2.8 The [tool.versioningit.onbuild] Subtable

-The onbuild subtable configures an optional feature, inserting the project version into built project trees when building an sdist or wheel.
+The onbuild subtable configures an optional feature, inserting the project version and/or other fields into built project trees when building an sdist or wheel.
 Specifically, this feature allows you to create sdists & wheels in which some file has been modified to contain the line version = "project version>" or similar while leaving your repository alone.